Ben's Engineering Blog

 Conclusion

-While it has it's benefits, JIT hydration is difficult to implement.
-For it to work effectively there needs to be more complex and analysis and code generation work done at build time.
-It needs to be established where state is interpolated and how that can be reversed to be read at runtime.
+While it has its benefits, JIT hydration is difficult to implement.
+For it to work effectively there needs to be more analysis and code generation work done at build time.
+It needs to be established where the state is interpolated and how that can be reversed to be read at runtime.

-There is also complexities around values that are not represented literally in the DOM.
-For example the href on the link tags are interpreted as /i/${id}.
+There are also complexities around values that are not represented literally in the DOM.
+For example, the href on the link tags is interpreted as /i/${id}.
 Prism has a limited expression reversal and here creates a slice expression to get the id value.
 But for more complex expressions it breaks down, especially for not 1:1 expressions where it is impossible.

 So yeah, this is super early and experimental stuff.
 If you have any questions or feedback it would be great to leave them in the comments.